tu-team/2/doc/emotions/affective and appraisal aspects/high_level_emotions_mapping_to_affects.md

 1. **Contempt** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
 1. **Aggressiveness** =	0.5 serotonin + 1.0 dopamine + 1.0 noradrenaline;

+## Stimulus affective appraisal

+Firstly stimulus is appraised unconsciously and directly influences affective state and neuromediators concentrations via Lovheim model.
+Neuromediation influences all conscious process including stimulus cognition.
+It could be imagined as affective orchestra plays, where each instrument is one affect that interfere and collaborate with whole picture of the cognition.

+## Cognitive processes

+Higher processes including stimulus cognition and cognitive appraisal all the time are influenced by affects via neuromodulation mechanisms.
+And it their turn influence low level process via cognitive psychological coping and neuromodulation according to matrix above.